Hypoallergenic Skin Care

 - Irritation (called irritant dermatitis), however, is caused by exposure to a product or ingredient that is too harsh for your skin; contact damages the outer skin barrier resulting in redness, scale-crust and even blisters.
 The rash usually stings, but it may also itch.
 Using lower concentration or less frequent exposure to the ingredient may solve the problem.

 Poison oak and ivy are classic allergic reactions, dishpan hands is a classic irritation reaction.

-If you have sensitive skin, both allergens and irritants will pass through you skin barrier more easily than someone who has normal skin and I recommend that you use hypoallergenic products for most of your skin care! - Dermatologist Dr. Cynthia Bailey
+If you have sensitive and/or reactive skin, both allergens and irritants will pass through you skin barrier more easily than someone who has normal skin and I recommend that you use hypoallergenic products for most of your skin care! - Dermatologist Dr. Cynthia Bailey

 Sensitive skin occurs with conditions such as rosacea, eczema and other rashes.
 Exfoliated skin is sensitive and so is the skin of children.

 Dermatologist's advice for picking skin care products for sensitive skin made easy!

 On my products you will notice blue, green and orange bands on each of my product labels.